-Reviewed by Carlo Borsattino, Flybubble Paragliding
+Reviewed by Carlo Borsattino, Flybubble Paragliding.

-It was supplied with a Swing concertina bag as standard, a very nice lightweight one.
+The Mistral 7 was supplied with a Swing concertina bag as standard, a very nice lightweight one.
 Unfolding the wing, it all looks nicely made; materials, stitching, build quality all good.
 Cell openings are relatively small for an EN B wing (even a high-end B).
 The risers are very slim (possibly the slimmest of any B I've seen so far) and line consumption seems very low.

 Swing's 'multigrip' brake handles are luxurious, with thick neoprene padding all the way round and a removable stiffener in the brake loop, for pilots who like to hold the brakes at the bottom.
 I found the brake loops a bit narrow for my gloved hands.

 It’s a 3-liner with 2A, 2B (+ 1 stabilo), 2C.
 Lower lines are relatively few but reassuringly thick; lower As and B's sheathed; stabilos and lower C unsheathed.
 Upper lines unsheathed (and relatively thin).

 The wing looks small.
 It is only 25m2 for an 85-105kg all-up weight range, giving a higher wing loading compared to other high-end Bs.
 Aspect ratio is a moderate 5.5.

 In light thermic winds it launched easily enough; not tricky.
 A moderate pressure on the risers is required; it came up very nicely.

 Brake pressure is average to high with a short brake travel for a high-end B wing.
 It is relatively easy to reach the stall point; no wraps are required.
 There's a good warning before the wing stalls though; brakes get heavier.